sled-group/RACER/readme.md

 ```
 ./scripts/eval_racer.sh
 ```
-It takes around 5 hours to finish all tasks evaluation
+It takes around 5 hours to finish all tasks evaluation.
+The evaluation results are stored under the model checkpoint directory.

 Peak Memory: 19.2GB for langauge model service, 31.7 GB for llava service, 15.5 GB for visuomotor policy model.
 Using different GPUs or machines to allocate the memory usage is recommended.